 Setting an import goal

 Import data from Microsoft Dynamics 365 into BlueConic by running a batch connection.
+Click the Add goal button and choose Import goal.
+You can customize the name of the import goal at the top of the page.

 - Link identifiers for contacts or leads being imported from Dynamics.